Research shows that the #1 irritant in American homes is clutter. Ultimately, this excess we own costs billions of hard-earned dollars.

 How much easier would life be if that clutter were gone???

 It is a choice — clutter or breathing room, chaos or calm?
 Choose wisely, and do not kid yourself, possessions do not add to the quality of life.
 It is only an illusion of richness.
 Too much of anything pulls you down deeper and deeper.
-Excess is a nuisance and left neglected can grow into an epidemic causing negativity, frustration, depression and more ill effects.
+Excess is a nuisance and when neglected can grow into an epidemic causing negativity, frustration, depression and more ill effects.

 Your environment has a strong psychological, emotional and physical impact on you and those around you.
 If you are suffering from too-much-itis syndrome (and let me tell you, there is no little purple pill to alleviate these symptoms), then it is time to address the issue of excess in your home?
 It is time to release clutter’s hold on you?
 It is time to take a fresh step to a simpler lifestyle.